Education Services for Overseas Students Act (ESOS Act) 2000 Compliance

 3. Summary of ESOS requirements

-The University must also recruit students in an ethical and responsible manner and provide information that enables prosective student to make informed decisions about studying in Australia.
+The University must also recruit students in an ethical and responsible manner and provide information that enables prospective students to make informed decisions about studying in Australia.

 If you are preparing written material (both in print and electronic format) to provide to prospective onshore international students it must include the provider name 'Flinders University' and the University’s CRICOS Provider Number (00114A).
-This information should be included in emails (in electronic signature block), letters, publications, advertisements, brochures or any other information provided in writing to prospective onshore international students.
-If you have any questions about the compliance of any marketing materials you are preparing please contact the International Centre.
+This information should be included in emails (in electronic signature block), letters, publications, advertisements, brochures or any other information provided in writing to prospective onshore international students on a student visa.
+If you have any questions about the compliance of any marketing materials you are preparing, please contact the Flinders International on email@example.com.

 The ESOS Act requires that the University ensures onshore international students are enrolled in the correct load according to the requirements of their student visa.

-The University may only extend a students duration of study in limited circumstances as specified in the National Code 2007.
+The University may only extend a student’s duration of study in limited circumstances as specified in the National Code 2018.
 These include compassionate or compelling circumstances, the implementation of an intervention strategy (see below for details) or an approved interruption to study.
-Under these circumstances a student may study less than a full-time load, but the reasons for their under-enrolment must be documented and retained on the student's file.
+Under these circumstances a student may study less than a full-time load, but the reasons for their under-enrolment must be documented and retained on the student's file and authorised by Flinders International.

 The University is required to monitor the study load of international students, in accordance with documented policy and procedure to ensure that they can complete the course within the expected course duration, as registered on CRICOS and as identified by the length of their student visa.
-Monitoring of student load is managed by Enrolment Services.
+Monitoring of student load is managed by Flinders International.

-Under the ESOS National Code, the University is required to systematically monitor students’ course progress in accordance with documented policy and procedures.
+Under the ESOS National Code 2018, the University is required to systematically monitor students’ course progress in accordance with documented policy and procedures.

 The Policy and Procedures on Review of Student Progress specifies the University's requirements for monitoring student progress.
 The key clauses are: